 Lighting of the Tower

-An exception to this is Earth Day.
-On Earth Day, lights were held nationwide to promote awareness of energy conservation.
-At 8 p.m KST. on that day, lights at N Seoul Tower on Namsan disappear into darkness.
+However, there is an exception to this regular illumination schedule on Earth Day.
+On Earth Day, lights are turned off nationwide to promote awareness of energy conservation.
+At 8 p.m.
+KST on that day, the lights at N Seoul Tower on Namsan are switched off, symbolizing a moment of darkness in support of the cause.

 Love Padlocks

-In a poll of nearly 2,000 foreign visitors conducted by the Seoul Metropolitan Government in November 2011, 16 percent stated that hanging named padlocks on the Tower fence as a symbol of love was their favorite activity in Seoul.
+According to a poll conducted by the Seoul Metropolitan Government in November 2011, nearly 2,000 foreign visitors were surveyed, and 16 percent of them stated that their favorite activity in Seoul was hanging named padlocks on the fence of N Seoul Tower as a symbol of love.

-This attraction is situated on the 2nd floor of the N Plaza, at the Roof Terrace.
-The “Locks of Love” is a popular location for people to hang locks that symbolize eternal love, and has been depicted in many Korean television shows, dramas, and movies for this reason.
+The “Locks of Love” attraction is located on the 2nd floor of the N Plaza, specifically at the Roof Terrace.
+It has gained popularity as a spot where people can hang padlocks that symbolize eternal love.
+This activity has been depicted in numerous Korean television shows, dramas, and movies due to its romantic significance.

 Wishing Pond and Observatory